lukecav/performance-improvements-for-woocommerce/readme.txt

 == Changelog ==

+= 1.0.4 =
+Remove marketplace suggestions and connect your store to WooCommerce.com admin notice.

 = 1.0.3 =
 Increase the CSV product exporter batch limit from 50 to a more usable 5000.